benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 wants(Person, Food) :- hungry(Person), likes(Person, Food).
 ```

 you can see that a rule has two main parts, separated by the `:-` symbol.
 On the left is the _conclusion_ of the logical statement, in the form of a pattern which the rule can match.
 On the right are the _premises_ of the logical statement, in the form of a comma-separated list of calls to other predicates.
 We'll call these the `Head` and the `Body` of the rule.
-(A _fact_ is just a rule with no right-hand side.)
+(A fact is just a rule with no predicates in the body.)

 ```csharp